paren8esis/Rosalind/README.md

 #My solutions for the Rosalind problems, written in Python 3.4.

 I tried to make each file compact and standalone.

-All code is under GPL v.3 license.
+Although the code here is under the GPL v.3, I strongly recommend that you first try and solve the problems yourself.